 Santa Barbara Bus Tour

-The lady in the Visitors Centre where I buy my ticket warns me that there’s cruise ship in town – I can see it anchored in the bay – and that the buses may get very busy today, advising me that I could get off at a stop and find the next bus along is full of cruise ship visitors.
+The lady in the Visitors Centre where I buy my ticket warns me that there’s a cruise ship in town – I can see it anchored in the bay – and that the buses may get very busy today.
+She advises me that I could get off at a stop and find the next bus is full of cruise ship visitors.
 Which as they only run every hour might be a problem.
 She actually recommends not getting off at all, which kind of defeats the object of a hop-on-hop-off bus tour. 🙂

-When the bus turns up I ask the driver for his opinion, to which he replies that you just can’t tell what might happen, so I decide to stay and see how it goes.
-Thankfully once the bus sets off there’s a good breeze coming through the open sides of the bus – it has roll-up-down canvas sides for when it’s raining – and the driver gives a good commentary as we travel through the city.
+When the bus turns up I ask the driver for his opinion.
+To which he replies that you just can’t tell what might happen.
+I decide to see how it goes.
+Thankfully once the bus sets off there’s a good breeze coming through the open sides of the bus – it has roll-up-down canvas sides for when it’s raining.
+The driver gives a good commentary as we travel through the city.

 A Trip To Stearns Wharf

-After his lunch break, the pharmacist recommends a nose spray – hopefully this will do the trick.
+Returning after his lunch break, the pharmacist recommends a nose spray.
+Hopefully this will do the trick.
 But I’ve really had enough of the heat so I retire to my hotel room to cool down and chill out for a while.
-Around 5 pm I decide to go back down State Street to visit Stearns Wharf.
-Outside it has thankfully become much cooler and it’s clouded over.
+Around 5 pm I decide to go back down to the sea to visit Stearns Wharf.
+Outside it has thankfully become much cooler and it’s also clouded over.
 Which also of course means no sunset tonight.
 In fact rain was forecast and a few drops start to fall but it doesn’t turn into anything much.

-I leave around 9 pm and find that the whole street is much quieter than it was last night, in fact it’s almost deserted.
+I leave around 9 pm and find that the whole street is much quieter than it was last night.
+In fact it’s almost deserted.
 Very strange that Wednesday (today) is quieter than a Tuesday.
 So I go back to the hotel and watch some sports highlights on TV then it’s lights out.
-A bit of a disappointing day really because the sinus trouble made me thick-headed but it’s the heat and humidity that was the biggest pain by making moving around unpleasant.
-Santa Barbara itself seems a nice place though but not every day on a road trip can be brilliant I suppose.
+A bit of a disappointing day really because the sinus trouble made me thick-headed.
+However it’s the heat and humidity that was the biggest pain by making moving about very unpleasant.
+Santa Barbara seems a nice place though but not every day on a road trip can be brilliant I suppose.